 If you have a sufficiently strong magnetic field, all matter is magnetic — the pull being so strong that the usual electron requirements are not necessary for magnetic dipoles to form.
 However, this is not the case for every metal.

 Ferromagnetic Metals are those metals with space on their valence shells for electrons to move about.
 These metals are freely attracted to magnets, even with the absence of external magnetic fields acting upon them.
 Examples of Ferromagnetic Metals include Iron, Cobalt, and Neodymium.

 Paramagnetic Metals, such as platinum, aluminum and uranium, have a much weaker attraction to magnets than ferromagnets and don’t maintain their magnetic properties in the absence of a magnetic field.

 Diamagnetic Metals are those metals which repel magnetic fields.
 This is because of a change in the orbital spin of electrons due to an applied external magnetic field.
 When the magnetic field is taken away, the metal loses its diamagnetic properties.
 Copper, Bismuth, and Lead are examples of Diamagnetic Metals.

-Magnetism and electricity are quite similar.
-When a magnet moves near copper or other metals, it sets up electrical eddy currents.
+As two aspects of the electromagnetic force, magnetism and electricity are quite similar.
+A moving electric current generates a magnetic field, for example, and when a magnet moves near copper or other metals, it sets up electrical eddy currents.